We have a new story for you-a supernatural thriller by Gwen Cosmos! Please enjoy “The Road to Hell.”

 She pushed him away, shaking her head.
 “I’m not going back,” she said.

 “What?”
 He asked, sitting up further.
 “You were kidnapped.
 I came to-”

-“Rescue me?”
-She said finishing his sentence for him.
-She picked her sword, which had
+“Rescue me?” she said, finishing his sentence for him.
+She picked her sword, which had fallen in their dive.

 He tried to speak to counter what she was saying, but nothing escaped from his mouth.